What is Crabgrass?

 There are few things that disrupt your green lawn more than unsightly weeds.
-Crabgrass is a common culprit.
+There are many that can invade your grass, from dandelions to spurge and yellow nutsedge to crabgrass.
+Of the many weeds you can find in Pennsylvania, Delaware, and New Jersey, crabgrass might look the most like your standard grass, but it still sticks out like a sore thumb.
 What is crabgrass and how do you get rid of it?
 Find out.

 What Is Crabgrass?

+- Water well.
 Crabgrass thrives in warm, dry conditions.
 Watering your lawn too lightly over the summer can also leave your grasses’ deeper roots dry while watering the shallower roots of weeds like crabgrass only.
+We recommend giving your lawn a good soaking once or twice a week rather than a little bit every day.

+- Mow the right way.
 Let grass grow long enough to create shade at ground level and keep moisture in the soil.
 And be sure to check your mower because grass that is harmed by a dull blade grows more slowly, giving crabgrass the opportunity to thrive.
+It’s recommended you only cut 1/3 of the grass blade each time you mow to prevent stress.

-Weeds tend to grow close to the surface, so compacted soil only allows for these invasive plants to thrive.
+- Aerate your soil.
+Weeds tend to grow close to the surface unlike the deep roots needed for grass, so compacted soil only allows for these invasive plants to thrive.
 Aerating the soil and reseeding your lawn combats the crabgrass-friendly conditions caused by soil compaction.
+Now’s a great time to overseed parts of your lawn that aren’t as thick as others.

+- Check your lawn’s pH level.
 When your soil’s pH is out of whack, your grass is not getting the nutrients needed to crowd out weeds like crabgrass.
-Your soil may need applications of lime to balance pH.
+Most grasses thrive with pHs in the 5.8 to 7.2 range.
+If your soil has a low or high pH, it can prevent proper grass growth.
+Fortunately, lime applications can help balance pH.